welteki/docs.actuated.dev/docs/test-build.md

     Do you have any questions or comments?

     Feel free to reach out to us over Slack in the public channel for support.

+## Enable an existing repository

+To add actuated to an existing repository, simply edit the workflow YAML file and change `runs-on:` to `runs-on: actuated`.

+If you want to go back to a hosted runner, edit the field back to `runs-on: ubuntu-latest` or whatever you used prior to that.